TomasMiskov/missing_imputation_thesis_code/README.md

-# missing_imputation_thesis_code
+# The Surprising Power of Mean Imputation in Supervised Learning with Missing Data
- Code for my thesis in comparing missing value imputation of specialized networks to simple mean imputation.
+ Code for my thesis in comparing missing value imputation of specialized neural networks to simple mean imputation.